hard-nett/airdrop/docs/zk-headstash/circuit.md

 # Circuit Specs

+## TLDFR

+- each action requires us to constrain the "internal action steps" as math (easy cuz all data in computers are just 1 & 0, and if you split them up (and remember the order) very precisely, letting us form numbers in binary representation, ). **headstash has 3 main internal actions, 1.key-pairing,2.note-merkle-tree-inclusion,3.nullifier/note-commitment integrity**
+-

 ## Canonicity Gates

 The note-commit circuit uses the Sinsemilla hash function to commit to a note's constituent data (recp, fdi, nd, v, rho, esk, psi).
 Sinsemilla processes data in 10-bit chunks.